guidok91/airflow/README.md

 The credentials for the webserver are admin/admin.

+## Configuration
 If you need to customize [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) you can edit the `config` section in [values.yaml](values.yaml).

+Also environment variables can be added in the `env` section (they will be present in all the pods).

 ## DAG deployment
 DAGs are deployed via GitSync.